zdudzik/Kultura_Scraper/README.md

 # Kultura_Scraper
-Web Scraper for Instytut Literacki book publications and Kultura periodical.
+Web Scraper for Instytut Literacki book publications and periodicals.

 ### Setup Instructions
 All you need installed to run the scraper is Ruby.
 To check if you already have Ruby installed